daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
 A painter turned self taught full stack developer
 Attending Coding Dojo's Immersive Software Development bootcamp to become an overall better developer!
 Practicing the working remote work-flow and responsibilties with the move to virtual.
 I am passionate about personal growth and continued learning!

 #### Here you'll find a collection of projects and algorithm practice.
-Algorithms practiced in JavaScript using prompts and sites such as CodeWars!
+Algorithms practiced in JavaScript with prompts and sites like CodeWars!

 # Technical Projects
 ## Frontend Development